sorrawichYooboon/clean-arch-domain-driven-golang/README.md

 - **migrations/**: Contains SQL scripts for creating the required database tables, which are automatically executed by the PostgreSQL Docker container during initialization.
 This ensures the database is set up correctly for application use.

 - **docs/**: Holds the generated Swagger documentation files, providing a user-friendly interface for exploring API endpoints and their functionalities.

+- **pkg/**: Contains shared packages and utilities that can be used across the application.
+This includes error handling, logging, and response utilities to ensure consistent behavior and responses throughout the application.

 ### Key Features